 The first recorded gold production from Marigold was in 1938 from an underground mine.
-Approximately 9,000 t of ore averaging approximately 6.85 g/t Au was processed before World War II halted production.
-Several unsuccessful attempts were made to re-open and operate the mine before exploration activities re-commenced in 1968.
+Approximately 9,000 t of ore averaging approximately 6.85 g/t Au was processed before production was halted by World War II.
+Several unsuccessful attempts were made to reopen and operate the mine before exploration activities re-commenced in 1968.